Cognigy/Documentation/docs/en/docs/ai/knowledge-ai/new-chunk-strategy.md

 ### PDF

 The table compares two strategies, the default and the new one, by listing the elements that can be converted.
-The comparison is provided for source files in the PDF format.
+The comparison is provided for source files in PDF format.

 | **Element**               | **Default Strategy**                                                   | **New Strategy**                                                                                                            |
 |---------------------------|------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------|